 When I started bullet journaling, a few years ago, I honestly didn’t think I’d ever go back to using a traditional pre-designed planner!
 I love the freedom of the blank notebook and the simplicity and speed of daily logging.
 But, I’ve found myself craving a little more structure and a faster, more practical way to plan for the future.
-So, after researching traditional planners I’ve decided to spend a few months experimenting with a Classic Happy Planner.
-What I’ve discovered is that it’s possible to use a Happy Planner to be a more creative and productive bullet journaler.
+So, after researching traditional planners I decided to spend a few months experimenting in a Classic Happy Planner.
+What I’ve discovered is that it’s possible to use much of the bullet journaling method inside a pre-designed planner, to be a more creative and productive journaler overall.
 I’m sharing how I created my ‘Happy Planner Bullet Journal’ and the methods I’m using for planning and journaling.

 Discbound Happy Planner – easy to customise!

-When choosing a new planner to try, it was important that it be easy to customise.
-I wanted to have the flexibility to add and remove pages as necessary, and to add my own printable pages.
-I also needed a monthly and weekly layout that had a good amount of space to write and draw on.
+When choosing a new planner to try, it was important for it be easy to customise.
+I wanted the flexibility to add and remove pages as necessary, and to add my own printable pages.
+I also needed a monthly and weekly layout with a good amount of space to write and draw on.
 Plus, if I was going to go down the pre-designed planner route, it needed to be a planner with an overall look and feel that I adored!
 The discbound Happy Planner system fit all my requirements.
-It’s ideal as pages can be easily added or removed from the discs.
-Using the custom Happy Planner punch, I’m able to turn my printable designs into Happy Planner inserts.
+I love that pages can be easily added or removed from the discs.
+Using the Happy Planner punch, I’m able to turn my printable designs into Happy Planner inserts.